jqliuh/flowHelpers/README.md

 3. Run COMPASS using `generic.compass.wrapper()`
 4. Visualize the resulting data of interest using `boxplot.boolean.subset.proportions()`, `highlight.boolean.subset.facs.plot()`, and `fs.line.plot()`

 See the ExampleRunThrough folder for a complete run-through example.
-The dataset comes from the paper [T Cell Responses against Mycobacterial Lipids and Proteins Are Poorly Correlated in South African Adolescents](http://www.jimmunol.org/content/195/10/4595.long), specifically the tuberculosis adolescent cohort study.
+The dataset comes from the paper [T Cell Responses against Mycobacterial Lipids and Proteins Are Poorly Correlated in South African Adolescents](http://www.jimmunol.org/content/195/10/4595.long), specifically the tuberculosis adolescent cohort study Figure 4.
 The GatingSets and output rds files are not included due to their size.
+Results may not be exactly the same due to inclusion/exclusion of samples and other differences in data processing.

 # Installation: